Print

 • 1 teaspoon pure vanilla extract

-• Optional for serving: plain or vanilla yogurt, maple syrup, toasted pecans, and/or ground cinnamon
+• Optional for serving: plain or vanilla yogurt, whipped cream, maple syrup, toasted pecans, or ground cinnamon

 Instructions